gaapt/gaapt.github.io/_posts/2015-11-09-Custom-Error-Pages-in-Rails-4.md

 layout: post
 title: Custom Error Pages in Rails 4
 ---

+Sometimes, it may be interesting to replace the static HTML pages in the `public` directory for dynamic views and all their benefits.

-Before anything, we must delete the default error pages:
+To get started , we must delete the default error pages:

 ```bash
 rm public/404.html